 In addition to the basic pay-as-you-go pricing we discussed before – what else is available?

 Pay as you go – For the casual users.
 As in our previous example, the model is simple.
 See an image?
 You buy it.
-This is the most common type of licensing that works well with small and medium businesses.
+This is the most common type of licensing for small and medium businesses.
 Bulk packs are available (called Ultrapacks) and give you approx. 20% discount.

 Company subscriptions – More common with larger organizations / publications.
-The company pays a fixed amount per month or year and can use a large amount / unlimited amount of images.
+The company pays a fixed amount per month or year and can use a large/unlimited number of images.
 Exact pricing data here is harder to come by, but we can assume it’s anywhere from 30-40% discount on the original price.
 More info

 That doesn’t include the manual work it would require for someone to make each image shoppable.
 This is done by matching each with a relevant product, which can take a while.